 - Applicants must be enrolled as a medical technology (clinical laboratory science) student at an affiliated school as described below or have a baccalaureate degree, which includes the prerequisite chemistry, biology and math coursework.

 - Cleveland Clinic School of Medical Technology has formal affiliation agreements with a number of universities and colleges.
 Contact your program advisor or the School of Medical Technology for affiliation status.

 - The applicant must have a minimum of 90 semester hours (135 quarter hours) of academic credit in a baccalaureate degree program from an accredited institution, including the following courses:

-A minimum of 16 semester hours (24 quarter hours) acceptable towards a biology major is required.
+- Biological Sciences: A minimum of 16 semester hours (24 quarter hours) acceptable toward a biology major is required.
 Microbiology and immunology must be included.
 Genetics and parasitology are strongly recommended.